 Faculty Governance Committee

-The PRC Faculty Governance Committee is composed of two elected, three rotational, and four ex-officio members – the Director, Associate Director, Graduate Training Director, and the Faculty Coordinator of the Computing Services Advisory Committee.
-The Governance Committee, which meets monthly, advises the Director on recruiting, budgetary matters, programmatic issues, the allocation of space, and votes in faculty members as Faculty Research Associates, after a request has been made by a faculty member to affiliate with the PRC.
+The PRC Faculty Governance Committee is composed of four elected and four ex-officio members – the Director, Associate Director, Graduate Training Director, and the Faculty Coordinator of the Computing Services Advisory Committee.
+The Governance Committee advises the Director on recruiting, budgetary matters, programmatic issues, the allocation of space, and votes in faculty members as Faculty Research Associates, after a request has been made by a faculty member to affiliate with the PRC.
 The PRC Governance Committee also establishes priorities for research support in the context of the Center’s NICHD R24 infrastructure grant.
 All Faculty Research Associates who meet the broadened R24 criteria are eligible for PRC support.

 The PRC Governance Committee has established three criteria for providing support to faculty researchers: